botworld-wiki/beatburger.github.io/_bots/mort.md

 ---
 layout: bot
+contributors: "?, BloodxReaper"
+updatedAt: "2021-12-15"

 title: "Mort"
 name: "Mort"
-description: "Rare Splasher - A cannon on legs.
+description: "Rare Splasher: Dum mort, Coward Mort, Nuke Combo - A cannon on legs.
 Can fire over obstacles, making it a potent bot from almost anywhere in the arena."
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873396970805395507/mort.png"
 breadcrumbs:
   Bots: "/bots"
   Splasher: "/bots#splashers"

 botName: "Mort"
 botDescription: "A cannon on legs.
 Can fire over obstacles, making it a potent bot from almost anywhere in the arena."